Skip to main contentSkip to main content

 The American Academy of Pediatrics (AAP) itself provides guidelines for vision health, but your pediatrician is ultimately a generalist.
 They are your frontline defense, but for specialized issues, they refer out.
 It's the same way they'd send you to an orthopedist for a complex fracture or a cardiologist for a heart murmur.

 Think of me as the specialist for your child's eyes.
 My job is to go deep on one specific, critical issue: protecting your child's vision from the progressive effects of myopia.
-I have the advanced technology, like corneal topographers and biometers, to precisely measure and track the changes in your child's eyes—things that go far beyond a standard eye chart.
+Many patients have the advanced technology, like corneal topographers and biometers, to precisely measure and track the changes in your child's eyes—things that go far beyond a standard eye chart.

-Here at sleepSEE®, we build a personalized myopia control plan for every child.
+Here at sleepSEE®, we build a personalized myopia management plan for every child.
 For many of our patients, this involves our custom-designed ortho-k lenses that are worn overnight.
 They gently reshape the cornea while your child sleeps, providing clear vision all day long without the need for glasses or daytime contacts.
 More importantly, they create a proven optical effect that helps slow down the elongation of the eye.
 It's a game-changer.

 A Note on Insurance

 I believe in being upfront with my families, especially our military families covered by TRICARE and others with plans like Blue Cross. sleepSEE® myopia control is a specialty service not covered by insurance.
 It's considered "elective," even though we know how essential it is for long-term health.
 We do everything we can to make it manageable.
 Flexible payment options and HSA/FSA funds are accepted.
-We will work with you to figure out a plan that fits your family's budget.
+We will work with you to figure out a plan that fits your family's budget

 Free Download